 Charitable Deduction

-For the past 100 years, the charitable deduction has encouraged individuals to make significant, transformational gifts to educational institutions.
-A study by Indiana University Lilly Family School of Philanthropy found that the percentage of Americans who give to charity has fallen by 11 percent over the past 14 years—from 67 percent in 2002 to 56 percent in 2014.
-Under the Tax Cuts and Jobs Act of 2017, approximately 90 percent of Americans, particularly middle and low income taxpayers, are not incentivized to give more because they do not itemize their tax returns and therefore cannot deduct their charitable donations.
+For more than 100 years, the charitable deduction has encouraged individuals to make significant, transformational gifts to educational institutions.
+However, a study by Indiana University Lilly Family School of Philanthropy found that the percentage of Americans who give to charity has fallen

 Click here for a snapshot of how giving supports higher education in the U.S.